The-AI-Alliance/microsite-template/GITHUB_PAGES.md

 ### Using the Correct Branch

-Issue PRs for the `main` branch.
+Issue PRs targeting the `main` branch.
 Note that some of our microsite repos are configured to publish the website from another branch, usually `latest`, not `main`.
 For those repos, it will be necessary to merge from `main` to `latest` after merging the PR.

-> [!NOTE]
-> If you are curious, the details of how the publication process is configured are discussed [below](#configuring-github-pages-in-the-repo-settings).

 ### Updating the Website Version and Last Modified Date